-The Standard Edition, formerly known as the Full Study, for $795 is the complete report and includes copyrights for purchasers to use the data in Derivative Works for up to 200 copies (for higher level licensing email email@example.com).
+The Full Study, for $975 is the complete report and includes copyrights for purchasers to use the data in Derivative Works for up to 200 copies (for higher level licensing email email@example.com).

-The Advisor Edition, available with a subscription to Advisor Studio, is an investor summary and excludes data found in the Standard Edition to make it more comprehensible to the average investor.
+The Advisor Edition, available with a subscription to Advisor Studio, is an investor summary and excludes data found in the Full Study to make it more comprehensible to the average investor.
 This report is able to be customized for one Advisor and can be distributed in its entirety to the Advisor’s clients.
-Additional copyrights may be purchased for $249 that allow for data to be pulled from this report for customized communications.
+Copyrights are included for subscribers of Advisor Studio for Derivative Works up to 200 copies.

 Purchasers of the Advisor Edition are able to brand the cover to display the name of one advisor, his or her firm name, address, phone number and email.
 This will populate automatically using the information collected when downloading the edition from your Advisor Studio account.

-Firms may purchase an Advisor Edition of the QAIB report and customize the cover with their logo for firm-wide client distribution for $1,000.
+Firms may purchase an Advisor Edition of the QAIB report and white label the cover with their logo for firm-wide client distribution (prices based on distribution level).
 Please email QAIB@dalbar.com with your request.

 Each item in the QAIB Store has copyright rules.
-Please refer to the table below for each product.
+These are listed on the store page for each item.